 Christian metal legends Deliverance have returned!
-The band will release its first new studio album in nearly five years, The Subversive Kind, via 3 Frogz Records/Roxx Productions in February 2018.
+The band released its first new studio album in nearly five years, The Subversive Kind, via 3 Frogz Records/Roxx Productions in February 2018.
 The album's creation was made possible thanks to a successful crowd-funding campaign in 2017 and reunites "The Big D's" founding guitarist/vocalist Jimmy P. Brown II with original lead guitarist Glenn Rogers (ex-Heretic, Hirax) for the first time since Deliverance's 1989 debut album.
 The disc will also feature performances by former Tourniquet bassist Victor Macias and Greg Minier (guitars) and Jim Chaffin (drums) of The Crucified.
 Fans got a sneak peek of the new album when a lyric video for the first single, "The Black Hand," hit YouTube in October '17 to great response.

 Deliverance's long and mostly-proud history has resulted in an extremely diverse, adventurous catalog of music that is - depending on which album you listen to - aggressive, epic, confrontational, experimental, and occasionally controversial.
 Since their humble beginnings as a straight up speed metal band in the mid '80s, Deliverance has taken their loyal fan base on journeys into unexpected musical territories depending on Brown's creative whims.
 In response to fans who've been begging for a "classic" style Deliverance album, the current lineup has adopted the slogan "Thrash is Back!" to hype the new material, and compared The Subversive Kind to Slayer's Reign in Blood (!), which certainly sounds promising!